 NEFT full form is National Electronic Funds Transfer.
 It is an electronic fund transfer service through which an account holder can transfer funds from the bank account to another account in SBI or any other bank account, make credit card payments, pay bills, etc.

 SBI NEFT works on the Deferred Net Settlement basis in which the payment is settled in half-hourly batches.
 Transactions made once are settled in the next batch automatically.
-Transactions requested after the NEFT timings are settled in the first batch of the next bank working day.
+NEFT is available 24x7x365 days.

 NEFT Fund Transfer from SBI Account to another SBI Account